 |

 through the fruits of the Spirit, and lead an incorruptible life that others

-may be saved and that God may be glorified.
+may be saved and God glorified.

+|